PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "That's the problem with a bottomless sack, you can put everything in it, but then you can't find a damn thing."

+## The Bag ##

+Boltac unlocked the chest.
+On the top of the chest was a wooden drawer, divided into compartments.
+In this compartment glittered precious stones, a magic set of glasses and many other bits of valuable oddment.
+Boltac lifted this drawer out of the way and set it to the side.

+Beneath it was a sword with a jewel in the handle that pulsed in time with Boltac's heartbeat.
+It was not simple attuned to Boltac, it would pulse in time with the heartbeat of the mammal that was closest to it.
+Boltac had it on good authority that when it drew blood, it would shine so brightly that one could not look at it.
+Boltac carefully moved the bloodthirsty thing to the side, being careful not to draw it.

+Beneath this was a cloak, several things in bags, and a shirt of what appeared to be fine chain mail.
+Even though he knew what it was, he still expected it to be heavy when he lifted it.
+But when he took it, he could not help but gasp in delight.
+As light as air, but impenetrable to any point or edge.
+Yes, this would be going along.
+But this is not what Boltac was after.

+At the bottom of this chest of rare and valuable and magical items there was another, smaller lockbox.
+Dull and leaden, it was cold to the touch and incredibly heavy.
+Boltac knew that when it was locked, he could not lift it.
+In fact he was not certain that, when this box was locked, it could be lifted at all.

+He reached under his tunic and removed an equally dull and leaden key from a leather thong around his neck.
+He used it to unlock the box.
+In it was Boltac's most valuable treasure.
+A burlap sack.

+Of course, it was not an ordinary burlap sack.
+Despite it's ordinary, and somewhat worn, appearance, this was one of two sacks that the Wizard Themistres had been known to make.
+He had acquired it from an unlikely enough rube who was using it to hold a set of plate armor he had no doubt stolen from a fallen knight.
+When Boltac had dumped the sack on his counter, his wand of magic detection had lit the underside of his countertop on fire.

+He had a hard time playing that one off, but play it off he did.
+Only discerning, at the last moment that the magical item was the bag and not the armor.
+He had paid top dollar for some rather ordinary plate armor and had gotten the man to throw in the bag for free.

+At first he had though that the there was still something else in the sack.
+After all, who would enchant a burlap sack and why?
+But after days and days of turning the sack inside out and poring over it thread by thread, Boltac gave up.
+Somehow the wand had been mistaken.
+Maybe some rare object of power had been in the sack before and had left the stamp of true power on the humble burlap.
+Or something.
+After all, you could never really know with magic.

+So he used the sack to collect some trash and figured, he carry it out and throw it away when it got full.
+Only, it never got full.
+And, after about 20 lbs, it never got heavier.
+No matter how much Boltac put in it.
+Since those were the only two known properties of Themistres Bag of Holding, Boltac assumed that's what he had.

+He had emptied the trash, folded the bag neatly and put it in the bottom of his holdfast chest.
+Such power made him nervous.
+Boltac didn't know what the catch was, but he knew there was one.
+There was no such thing as free lunch, after all.
+Maybe the weight of everything you carried in the sack would come back to you when you turned a certain age.
+Or would crush down on a man all at once every second blue moon.
+Or perhaps the bag would try to swallow and digest those who carried it while they slept.
+Growing ever more powerful and vast with each soul it digested.
+Whatever it was, it was bound to be bad.

+But Boltac must chance it.
+Sallying forth was an act of such stupidity to begin with… it would be foolish not to risk the bag for the rewards that it's powers conveyed.

+Very carefully, Boltac selected the finest and most powerful items from his store.
+The fruits of twenty years of careful stocking and shrewd trading went into the Bag of Holding.
+Setting out into the unknown, you couldn't know what you might need.

+And to it, he added *all* the gold.
+Every last piece he had.

+Bag of Holding.

 ## The importance of lighting ##